sekurilabs/sltr/README.md

 from people who obviously dont know what they want or why they want it, and just keep copy-and-pasting the requirements from the first page of google results over and over. instead of doing actual research.

+Edited the original code to contain less whitespace.
+It now runs faster.